 Infrastructure Is Still A Problem

-Here is an example of a trip that I had to put some effort in to make it work, and while there was a DCFC involved, it wasn’t fast (~45kW), so it took a while.
-It wasn’t a huge problem, since I planned for it, but would have been nicer to cut that time in half.
+This is an example of a trip that I had to put some effort in to make work, and while there was a DCFC involved, it wasn’t fast (~45kW), so it took a while.
+It wasn’t a huge problem since I planned for it, but would have been nicer to cut that time in half.

 But, EA has a Green Bay, WI DCFC on their roadmap.
 When that comes online, whenever that is, it makes this headache mostly go away.
 Because, infrastructure :).

 It should be clear at this point that charging your EV on a road trip doesn’t have to be a massive burden if the infrastructure is there.
 But, there are scenarios that are possible with an ICE car that aren’t really, even when good infrastructure is available.
 Do you want to drive 1,000 in one day; that’s possible in an ICE car if you hit the gas station strike team style, eat in the car, and generally make choices that optimize for speed over comfort.
 Although, having done that, and captured the data along the way I feel the need to point out that the “5 minute refueling stop” doesn’t exist; 10 minutes on the other hand is possible.
 If I can’t do that in a car with a 15 gallon tank, you can’t do that in a vehicle with a 34 gallon tank.
 Just saying…